technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md

     ![The ZBD_ISALESDOCUMENT_E view displays a context menu with the activate item selected.](media/sapvm_activatezbd_isalesdocument_e.png "Activate the ZBD_ISALESDOCUMENT_E view")

 15. Right-click in the whitespace of the **ZBD_ISALESDOCUMENT_E** view once more, this time select **Open With** and choose **Data Preview**.
 This will display the raw data of the view.
+After reviewing the data, you can close this preview.

     ![The ZBD_ISALESDOCUMENT_E view displays a context menu with the Open With and Data Preview items selected.](media/sapvm_preview_menuitem_zbd_isalesdocument_e.png "Preview ZBD_ISALESDOCUMENT_E view")

     ![Raw data for the ZBD_ISALESDOCUMENT_E view displays in tabular format.](media/sapvm_previewsalesdocuments.png "Raw data preview of ZBD_ISALESDOCUMENT_E view")

-16. Keep this file open for the next task.

-17. Next, expose SAP sales data as an OData service.
+16. Next, expose SAP sales data as an OData service.
 Add the following code immediately preceding the `define view` line of code of the **ZBD_ISALESDOCUMENT_E** file and save the file.

     ```ABAL
     @OData.publish: true